PeerPrep/peerprep/README.md

 In this assignment we have utilised Firebase's authentication-as-a-service and integrated with GitHub and Google OAuth protocols.
 Our users will have a seamless, permissioned access with session management.

+Clone the repository to your local machine: `git clone -b assignment-2 git@github.com:CS3219-AY2324S1/ay2324s1-course-assessment-g21.git`

 ## Third-party installations

 - [Node.js](https://nodejs.org) v18.17.1 and an appropriate package manager (we recommend [yarn](yarnpkg.com))
 - [Postgres](https://www.postgresql.org/download/) v14.9
 - [MongoDB](https://www.mongodb.com/docs/manual/administration/install-community/) v7.0

+We also recommend [Postman](https://www.postman.com/) for easy access to the backend, but you may use any means you wish to test the backend.
+Be sure to extract the firebase token from your `auth` headers in the frontend before attempting this.
+This can be done by looking at the `firebase-token` header in the network tab of your browser's developer tools.
+You may then use this token in Postman to check if a normal user can access the admin routes in the backend.

 ## Database instructions